ytyulkinaxway/axway-open-docs/content/en/docs/apim_installation/apigtw_install/post_overview.md

 For more information on the security features of API Gateway and best practices for strengthening the security of API Gateway, see the [API Management Security Guide](https://docs.axway.com/bundle/apim-security-guide/page/api_management_security_guide.html).

-## Secure Discovery and Traceability agents
+## Discovery and Traceability agents

+Secure and configure the Discovery and Traceability agents.

+### Secure agents

 See [Administer agent security](https://docs.axway.com/bundle/amplify-central/page/docs/connect_manage_environ/connected_agent_common_reference/agent_security/index.html) to secure your Discovery and Traceability agents.

+### Configure agents in a clustered environment

+A clustered environment requires one Traceability agent per gateway, so you must install the agents on each node.
+For more information, see [Configure your agents](https://docs.axway.com/bundle/amplify-central/page/docs/connect_manage_environ/connect_api_manager/deploy-your-agents-with-amplify-cli/index.html#step-4-run-the-agents-configure-procedure).

 ## Set up services